osrf/cloudsim-portal/README.md

 You need the following: nodejs (version 4 and up) and gulp

 * If you are running Trusty, you should use with nodesource: curl https://deb.nodesource.com/setup_4.x | sudo -E bash -

 to install nodejs:

-`sudo apt-get install -y nodejs nodejs-legacy npm redis-server sudo npm install -g gulp`
+`sudo apt-get install -y nodejs nodejs-legacy npm redis-server mercurial sudo npm install -g gulp`

 #### Launch on an AWS server ####

-The AMI for the portal is not ready.
+Use the launch_portal.js scrfipt to create a new aws instance.

+sudo su
+echo "portal" > /etc/hostname
+bonus: echo "127.0.1.1 portal" >>  /etc/hosts

 ### Setup ###